Books I like

 - Ben Bova

-- Decades ago I read part of the Exile series, and enjoyed it
+- Decades ago I read part of the Exile series (in fact, Exiled

 (if I recall correctly).
-I must hunt it down again and re-read it.
+I recently hunted it down as a compilation volume,

 - Arthur C. Clarke